scred47/pleezer/README.md

 No additional variables

 #### Example
-Note: The script is responsible for any necessary shell escaping of the received values.
+Note: The script must properly escape received values to prevent command injection when using them in shell commands.
+In bash, `printf %q` provides safe escaping:

 ```bash
 #!/bin/bash